prtkgpt/questdb.io/docs/guide/docker.md

 Docker is great to try new stuff and get started in minutes with just a few commands.
 Follow this guide to set up and start using QuestDB from scratch.
-By the end, you will be able to set up containers and be ready to send and query data using the HTTP API and Postgres Wire protocol.
+By the end, you will be able to set up containers and be ready to send and query data using the REST API and Postgres wire protocol.

 ## Install Docker

 Before we start, you will need to install Docker.
 You can find guides for your platform [here](https://docs.docker.com/get-docker/).
-The linux page points to several guides depending on your distribution (Fedora, Debian, Ubuntu, etc).
+The Linux page points to several guides depending on your distribution (Fedora, Debian, Ubuntu, etc).
 For Unix machines, this requires sudo rights.